yoosee/textfi/README.md

 ### Image upload and use in markdown

 You can Drag & Drop image to the browser area for uploading images.
-When upload completed, you can see (id:N) on the image which can be used in markdown like '\!\[Image Alt\]\(id:N\)'.
+When upload completed, you can see (id:N) on the image which can be used in markdown like **\!\[Image Alt\]\(id:N\)**.
 You can review uploaded images from 'Media' link in dropdown menu.

 ## Package dependencies